Please adjust your web browser ZOOM xxx % for your own 'ease of reading' eye comfort

 The first enlisted men assigned to the unit were the Supply Sergeant and the Supply Clerk.
 A very proper assignment by the U.S. Army.
 In late May and early June, they requisitioned every item authorized in the TO&E including the 2nd CA Guidon.
 Ultimately, the brand this new Guidon was received in September 1966.

 However, during the early summer of 1966, the 2nd CA Company Headquarters received an unanticipated phone call from Fort Bragg indicating that "the original" 2nd Civil Affairs Guidon was then at Fort Bragg, NC.
 So the 2nd CA's Commanding Officer, the First Sergeant and the Supply Sergeant traveled to Fort Bragg where they were officially presented with the original 2nd Civil Affairs Guidon from our former senior unit - the 6th Special Forces Group (Airborne).
-Ultimately, the 2nd CA would have two Guidon Flags - new guidon on requisition through supply channels and the original 2nd CA Guidon from Fort Bragg.

 Standing Up the Unit